John P. Allegrante: Academic biography

 Following graduation from Cortland, he enrolled for graduate study at the University of Illinois at Urbana-Champaign where he was funded as a graduate research and teaching assistant from 1974 to 1979, earning a M.S. degree in health education in 1976 and Ph.D. in health education and sociology in 1979.
 During his studies, Allegrante's father became seriously ill and the family ordeal of the cost of his father's hospitalization led him to write an essay about the impact of the high costs of medical care that was published on The New York Times Op-Ed page in April 1977.
-President Jimmy Carter read his essay and invited Allegrante to the White House where he met with Dr. Peter Bourne, then the special assistant to the President for health affairs, to discuss the dilemmas that working Americans face in paying medical bills.
+President Jimmy Carter read his essay and invited Allegrante to the White House where he met with Dr. Peter Bourne, then the special assistant to the President for health affairs, to discuss the dilemmas that working-class Americans face in paying medical bills.
 Allegrante has written about the experience, noting that it had an indelible impact on him and shaped his research interests in patient education and advocacy efforts for decades to come.

-His dissertation research, “Explaining Safety Helmet Use by Motorcycle Operator Using a Behavioral Intention Model,” which was subsequently published, was conducted under the guidance of the human factors psychologist Rudolf G. Mortimer and explored the social-psychological factors that influence voluntary helmet use.
+His dissertation research, "Explaining Safety Helmet Use by Motorcycle Operators Using a Behavioral Intention Model," which was subsequently published, was conducted under the guidance of the human factors psychologist Rudolf G. Mortimer and explored the social-psychological factors that influence voluntary helmet use.
 The eminent social psychologist, Martin Fishbein, whose theory he was testing, was a member of his doctoral committee.
 Allegrante has said that the tensions inherent in balancing private right with public good that were at the core of individual decisions to wear a helmet constitute an enduring dilemma of American democracy, and remain an underlying theme of many public health challenges, including those that came to light during the COVID-19 pandemic, such as wearing a mask, physically distancing, and accepting vaccination—all of which were among the initial public health directives that require changes in behavior.